zsat/ete-discpost-analysis/README.md

 ### Looking at word count

 - **Mean + median word counts, per semester**
-  - Certainly increasing every semester (about a 10-25% increase/sem)
+  - Certainly increasing every semester (about a 10-25% increase/sem).
-  - Mean is biased up, so I'll use median as measure of centrality
+  - Mean is biased up, so I'll use median as measure of centrality.

 <img src="imgs/meanmed.png" width="65%">

 - **Word count distributions, per semester**
-  - We see left skew that pulls the mean up
+  - We see left-leaning centrality every semester, it appears we tend to like to hit a minimum word count & higher counts become exponentially rarer.
-  - Variance in word count increases every semester - maybe we're finding more interest in the readings & thus write more.
+  - Variance in word count increases every semester - are we caring less about how much people before us wrote?
+Are we enjoying the content more?
+I can answer the first question with more code, but the second is better asked to students.
+  - Most of us didn't have prior coursework with sustainability, so it could be that we're becoming more drawn toward the topics as time goes on (this definitely is the case for me) and thus freely write more.

 <img src="imgs/histograms.png" width="90%">